adityapratapsingh1008/RTOS/08_FreeRTOS_EXTI_Semaphore_LED/README.md

-# 🔔 EXPERIMENT 8 — External Interrupt + Binary Semaphore
+# 🔔 External Interrupt + Binary Semaphore

 > Don't do work in an ISR.
 Signal a task to do it instead.